TuftsUniversity/high-usage-library-stats-alma-api/README.md

         volume overlapped.
 To be able to analyze this situation, the script fills

-        in the columns between \"loan\" and \"return\" for transacations that span multiple
+        in the columns between "loan" and "return" for transacations that span multiple

-        columns with \"on loan\"
+        columns with "on loan"

         The last step the script takes is to analyze each column (datetime)